littlehorse-enterprises/littlehorse/docs/docs/01-overview.md

 - A LittleHorse Cluster
 - Task Workers

-The `WfSpec`, short for Workflow Specification, is a metadata object that tells the LittleHorse Orchestrator which Tasks to schedule and when they should be scheduled.
-The Task Workers connect to the LittleHorse Orchestrator and execute Tasks as they are scheduled.
+The `WfSpec`, short for Workflow Specification, is a metadata object that tells the LittleHorse Server which Tasks to schedule and when they should be scheduled.
+The Task Workers connect to the LittleHorse Server and execute Tasks as they are scheduled.

 You as the user of LittleHorse define your own `WfSpec`s, and write your own Task Workers which connect to the LH Orchestrator.